-We assume that the dipole dimple potential is a small perturbation and the resulting weak link at $x_0$ does not distrub considerably the distributions of the order parameter and particle density profile in each well.
-The atomic Josephson junction in Fig. 1a is then well described by a tunneling Hamiltonian.
+We assume that the dipole dimple potential is a small perturbation and the resulting weak link at $x_0$ does not disturb considerably the distributions of the order parameter and particle density profile in each well.
+The atomic Josephson junction in Fig. 1a then is well described by a tunneling Hamiltonian.
 By integrating out the lateral degree of freedoms in a tight-binding approximation, it takes three terms:

 where $\sigma =\uparrow ,\downarrow $ is the spin index.
 The terms ${\cal H} _L$ and ${\cal H}_R$ are respectively the Hamiltonians for fermions on the left and right sides of the junction, and can be expressed in terms of operators $\psi _{L,R;\sigma }\left( x\right) $.
-They contains all the many-body interactions.
+They contain all the many-body interactions.
 Assuming that the width $\Delta x$ is the smallest length scale, in ${\cal H}_T$ we approximate all operators $\psi \left( x\right) \approx \psi \left(x_0\right) $ and introduce a transfer parameter $V_0=J\Delta x$.
 This is valid as far as $\Delta x\ll 2\pi \hbar /q_{\text{FFLO}}$.
 We shall take a small constant transfer parameter, which corresponds to the small overlap of two order parameters.
 The overlap could depend weakly on the position of the weak link.
 However, the assumption of a fixed transfer parameter is sufficient to capture the qualitative feature of the Josephson effect.

-In each well the ground state of an attractive gas of $N=N_{\uparrow }+N_{\downarrow }$ fermions with polarization $P=(N_{\uparrow }-N_{\downarrow })/N$ is conveniently determined by using the BdG formalism \cite{BdG} that describes the quasiparticle wave functions $u_\eta (x)$ and $ v_\eta (x)$ with a contact interaction $g$ (the well index is suppressed for clarity),
+In each well the ground state of an attractive gas of $N=N_{\uparrow }+N_{\downarrow }$ fermions with polarization $P=(N_{\uparrow }-N_{\downarrow })/N$ is conveniently determined by using the BdG formalism~\cite{BdG} that describes the quasiparticle wave functions $u_\eta (x)$ and $v_\eta (x)$ with a contact interaction $g$ (the well index is suppressed for clarity),